 Fiji is as famous for its festive people and events as it is for its island getaways.
 This stunning archipelago is awash in fun-filled celebrations throughout the year.
 Generally influenced by Fiji’s astonishing natural landscape, historical happenings, or cultural traditions, visitors can get a taste of exciting Pacific heritage at the Hibiscus Festival which lasts for several days.
-Alternatively, you can try to catch the similar yet subtly different Bula Festival in July.
+Alternatively, you can try to catch the similar yet subtly different Fiji holiday, the Bula Festival in July.

 Outrigger International Competition

 Fiji is a sporting nation, and for its size, does particularly well on the global scale.
 The Outrigger International Competition is the main event in Nadi each year which draws hundreds of competitors and thousands of spectators.
 Other sporting events like the Fiji marathon are also held during this time.

 Port Denarau is host to the Fiji International Jazz and Blues Festival.
 It spans three days in May and welcomes many local and international jazz and blues musicians to perform.
 Australian, American, European, and New Zealand musicians make up most of the performers.
 The festival is a great time visit Port Denarau as the sights and sounds of the event are unmatched during the rest of the year.

 The last Monday in May is a commemoration to the Father of Modern Fiji, Ratu Sir Lala Sakuna.
 The festivities last for an entire week, with many different towns and cities celebrating in their own way.
 The event concludes with a presidential speech relating to Fijian unity, and the statue of Ratu Sir Lala Sakuna is polished by locals.